Shoes01/crying-suns-like/NOTES.md

     Cards should also decide "what card comes next" - this is how things will not go according to plan Soldier HP : Full HP, Wounded, Dead
 Finite State Machine
+Encounters
-Procgen within Missions
+    Allow the player to choose which "strategy" they will employ Procgen within Missions
     A Mission may be pre-set to have 4 encounters: MainRoom, NextRoom, OtherRoom and LastRoom, but the Cards within the Encounter can be different.